swiftlang/swift-evolution/proposals/0370-pointer-family-initialization-improvements.md

   /// trivial type. `b` must be properly aligned for accessing `C.Element`.
   ///
   /// The region of memory starting at this pointer and covering
-  /// `fromElements.count` instances of the buffer's `Element` type
+  /// `source.count` instances of the buffer's `Element` type
   /// must be uninitialized, or `Element` must be a trivial type.
 After
   /// calling `moveInitialize(as:from:)`, the region is initialized and the
   /// memory region underlying `source` is uninitialized.
   ///
   /// - Parameters:
   ///   - type: The type of element to which this buffer's memory will be bound.
-  ///   - fromElements: A buffer containing the values to copy.
+  ///   - source: A buffer containing the values to copy.
   ///     The memory region underlying `source` must be initialized.
   ///     The memory regions referenced by `source` and this buffer may overlap.
   /// - Returns: A typed buffer of the initialized elements.
 The returned